tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 if (Number(workshopEnrolment1)) === (Number(workshopEnrolment2)) {
   // ..
 }
-// ASk: What do we know about the types here?
+// Ask: What do we know about the types here?
 // if we know that at least one is a number, then the == algorithm will coerce to a number. if (workshopEnrolment1 == workshopEnrolment2) {
   // ..